GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 To work correctly, Putty emulation must be set to VT100+ mode.
 Otherwise the function keys do not work correctly.
 Local echo should be off.
-On a Windows PC, the OS might assign a differt serial port to the USB connection to the Arduino.
-On my system this is normaly port 6 or 7.
-The system manager will show which port is used.
+On a Windows PC, the OS might assign a different serial port to the USB connection to the Arduino.
+On my system this is normaly port 7, sometimes 6.
+The Arduino IDE will show the port.
+Alternatively the Windows system manager will also show which port is used.

 <img width="400" alt="Putty Settings" src="https://github.com/user-attachments/assets/599dc90e-d137-43fb-854f-a443946c9224" />